ve3wwg/ESP8266_TCP_UDP/README.md

 (temp[15] holds the null byte) and works backwards.
 The returned pointer provides the location of the string's first byte within the buffer.

-When compiled under Mac OSX, the esp8266.o module is about 17k in size.
+When compiled under Mac OSX, the esp8266.o module is about 17k in size (compiled with -Os and no debug).
 I expect a similar code size for AVR or ARM use.
 The class was designed to use flash over RAM, whenever there was a choice.

 STARTUP ISSUES: